John Murray Anderson's Almanac

 John Murray Anderson's Almanac is a musical revue, featuring the music of the songwriting team of Richard Adler and Jerry Ross, as well as other composers.
 It was conceived by John Murray Anderson.
+An earlier version of the show had been produced in 1929 with the title Murray Anderson's Almanac.
+The earlier production included Henry Sullivan for composing the music and Noël Coward as part of the script writing team.
+Sullivan would go on to write music for the 1953 production mentioned here.
+The full title for the show was John Murray Anderson's Almanac: A Musical Harlequinade.

 Productions

+John Murray Anderson's Almanac began with a tryout at the Shubert Theatre in Boston from November 5, 1953 to December 5, 1953.

-John Murray Anderson's Almanac opened on Broadway on December 10, 1953 at the Imperial Theatre, New York City and closed on June 26, 1954, after 229 performances.
-The revue was conceived and staged by John Murray Anderson, with sketches directed by Cyril Ritchard, and dances and musical numbers staged by Donald Saddler.The revue starred Harry Belafonte, Hermione Gingold, Polly Bergen, Orson Bean, Carleton Carpenter, Tina Louise, Monique van Vooren, and Billy DeWolfe.
-The songwriting team of Richard Adler and Jerry Ross provided the majority of the songs for the show.
+The production opened on Broadway on December 10, 1953, at the Imperial Theatre, New York City, and closed on June 26, 1954, after 229 performances.
+The revue was conceived and staged by John Murray Anderson, with sketches directed by Cyril Ritchard and dances and musical numbers staged by Donald Saddler.
+Scenic design was by Raoul Pene Du Bois.
+The revue starred Harry Belafonte, Hermione Gingold, Polly Bergen, Orson Bean, Carleton Carpenter, Tina Louise, Monique van Vooren, and Billy DeWolfe.

+Richard Adler and Jerry Ross provided the majority of the songs for the show.
+They later wrote songs for The Pajama Game and Damn Yankees over the course of the next two years (1954-1955).
+John Murray Anderson's Almanac was the first Broadway show for each of them.
+The producers of the show were Michael Grace (who was also one of the lyricists as well), Stanley Gilky, and Harry Rigby.

-The sketches were written by Jean Kerr, Sumner Lock-Elliot, Arthur Macrae, Herbert Farjeon, Lauri Wylie and Billy K. Wells.
+The sketches were written by Jean Kerr, Sumner Lock-Elliot, Arthur Macrae, Herbert Farjeon, and Billy K. Wells.
+Lauri Wylie's "Dinner for One" was posthumously included; Wylie had died in 1951.

+The show was a modernized version of Murray Anderson's Almanac (1929).
+The 1929 version was directed by Harry Ruskin, William Hollbrook, and John Murray Anderson of this 1953 version.

+Henry Sullivan composed music for both shows.
+A few years before the 1953 show, John Murray Anderson and Henry Sullivan composed the music for the off-camera scenes in the film The Greatest Show on Earth (1952).